This post may contain affiliate links for products and ingredients I use and recommend. For more information, see my disclosures here.

 Bulk fermentation can typically last anywhere from 3.5 to 7 hours depending on the dough temperature, recipe, and amount of sourdough starter used.

-At 78ºF, bulk fermentation usually lasts about 4-4.5 hours for my typical sourdough bread.
-If colder or if using less sourdough starter in a recipe, bulk fermentation might take longer.
 A sourdough cold bulk fermentation is not recommended, as the cold temperatures will not proof the dough adequately.
 Instead, proof the dough in the fridge overnight after it has already been shaped.

 The range of time it takes for bulk fermentation to be complete is broad because there are so many factors that affect how quickly your dough ferments.